ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/index.md

 <br> Getting insight from data to determine different potential market segmentation methods and decide hat kind of customer to target with the email campaign.

 #### Sample results:
+Grouped customers based on did they purchased Chard before.
+<br><br>
 <img src="images/sliec_dice_1.png"/>
 <br><br>
-Grouped customers based on did they purchased Chard before.
+Grouped customers based on when did they make their purchase behavior or their customer features.
 <br><br>
 <img src="images/slice_dice.png"/>
 <br><br>
-Grouped customers based on when did they make their purchase behavior or their customer features.

 ---
 ### Project 2: